Roman Baths (Bath): Museum

 The museum houses artefacts from the Roman period, including objects that were thrown into the Sacred Spring, presumably as offerings to the goddess.
 These include more than 12,000 Denarii coins, which is the largest collective votive deposit known from Britain.
 A gilt bronze head of the goddess Sulis Minerva, which was discovered nearby in 1727, is displayed.

 The Bath Roman Temple stood on a podium more than two metres above the surrounding courtyard, approached by a flight of steps.
 On the approach there were four large, fluted Corinthian columns supporting a frieze and decorated pediment above.
 The pediment, parts of which are displayed in the museum, is the triangular ornamental section, 26 ft wide and 8 ft from the apex to the bottom, above the pillars on the front of the building.
 It featured the powerful central image of a possible "Gorgon" head glowering down from a height of 15 m on all who approached the temple.

 The great head itself has snakes entwined within its beard, wings above its ears, beetling brows and a heavy moustache.
 Although there is some disagreement about what this really represents (as Gorgons are usually female), most scholars have converged toward viewing it as a deliberate syncretism of Minerva's Gorgon attribute with the face of a local god who presided over the waters of the nearby sacred spring.
 The central head has also variously been interpreted as the image of a water god such as Oceanus, or a local Celtic god of the sun.
 Besides the Gorgon head, the pediment's artistic motif has more recently also been compared to the Jupiter-Ammon clipei found throughout Roman fora and which sometimes depicted local river gods in Celtic provinces.

 In early 2010 various stones on the pediment were conserved and rearranged.
 In 2016, planning permission was received for a new learning centre aimed at schoolchildren and linked to the baths by a tunnel.
-Funding is being sought from the Heritage Lottery Fund and, if successful, it is hoped the centre will open in 2019.
+The Roman Baths Clore Learning Centre officially opened on 16 June 2022 and was lauded for its new interactive exhibit spaces and innovative use of underground construction to create expansive new rooms for exploration and learning.
+The construction of the centre was supported in large part by money made available through the National Lottery Heritage Fund.

+In June 2026, the Roman Baths were awarded Museum of Sanctuary status by City of Sanctuary UK.